webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 * Failed pages - pages that loaded with 4xx or 5xx response code or didn't finish loading at all.
 * Empty pages - pages that loaded successfully but selectors were not found.

-Our built in fail-over system automatically re-scrapes any empty and failed pages.
+Our built-in fail-over system automatically re-scrapes any empty and failed pages.
 If empty and/or failed pages are still present after the scraping job has finished, it can be continued manually from the scraping job `Action` dropdown menu.